exercism/go/README.md

   represent test data sourced from the problem-specifications repository.

 * **example.go** - This is an [example solution](#example-solutions) for
   the exercise.
-It is used in integration testing and to provide a reference example of a solution to the exercise.
+It is used to verify the test suite and to provide a reference example of a solution to the exercise.
 This file is ignored by the `exercism fetch` command.
 See [ignored files](#ignored-files) for details on which files are ignored.